 Taxation of Trusts

 There are special tax rules that apply to trusts, but a trust must conform to state law under which the trust is organized, because the federal government will only recognize trusts that are valid under state law.
 Any income generated by a revocable trust is included the grantor's income tax, so no separate tax return must be filed for the trust.
 However, when a trust becomes irrevocable, then it must file Form 1041, U.S. Income Tax for Estates and Trusts if its income is greater than $600.

 Trusts generally pay a higher tax rate than individuals.
 The marginal tax brackets are mostly the same, but they begin at much lower income levels.
 For instance, in 2014, the top tax bracket of 39.6% begins when undistributed trust income increases above $12,150.
 Likewise, the 20% capital gains rate and the 3.8% Medicare surcharge on investment income also applies, which explains why most trust income is distributed to beneficiaries annually.
-If the trust retains income by the end of the tax year, then it may have to pay taxes on that income.
+If the trust retains income by the end of the tax year, then it will have to pay taxes on that income at its own rates.
 If the income is distributed to the beneficiaries before the end of the tax year, then the income is taxed at the beneficiaries rate.
 See Taxation of Trusts and their Beneficiaries for more information.